JPCortesP/Destiny-PCL-Wrapper/README.md

 ```
 then use that Cookie Container inside a new (or existent) BungieUser object and call the APIs.

-There's some examples in the Repo.
+There's some examples in the Repo or in the Wiki.
 Check them out.

 ### Get an Api KEY
 from https://www.bungie.net/en/Clan/Post/39966/85087279/0/0 instructions, go to https://www.bungie.net/en/User/API.